 A core competencies (also known as a core qualifications) section on a resume could really help you stand out to both hiring managers and ATS systems.
 ATS (Applicant Tracking Systems) are utilized by most employers today which automatically screen resumes to determine if they’re a good match.
-Every resume today should include a core competencies section yet very few job seekers utilize one.
-Weâ€™ll show you what a core competencies sections is, how to include one and some great examples.
+The core competencies section is the perfect place to spotlight the best resume skills you have as an applicant that the employer is seeking.

-Core competencies on a resume are your core skills andÂ competencies that relateÂ to the position you’re applying for.
-They should be listed in bullet points – not sentences.
+Core competencies on a resume are your core skills and competencies that relate to the position you’re applying for.
+They should be listed in bullet points: not sentences.

 A core competencies quickly tells the hiring manager how you’re qualified.
 Your resume is only skimmed over for a few seconds before the hiring manager decides to either reject your resume or look at it in more detail.
 A core competencies section allows you to quickly show the hiring manager that you’re a perfect fit for the position.

 An ATS system screens your resume for keywords and other information to determine if you’re a good match for the position.
 Why does this matter?
 Because over 90% of employers utilize an ATS and they reject over 75% of resumes submitted.
-(We wrote a good post on getting your resume past an ATS here).

-The core competencies section is super helpful for including keywords that the ATS may be searching for.
+The core competencies section is super helpful for including keywords on a resume that the ATS may be searching for.
 It’s also really useful because you could tailor your resume for different positions by swapping keywords in and out.

 Here is an example of what a core competencies section on your resume should look like: